drogue-iot/blog.drogue.io/content/2021-03-30-drogue-cloud-zero-four/index.md

 Naming things is hard.
 So far, Drogue Cloud had the ability to let users consume messages from the internal Kafka topic.

-And, while consuming directly from Kafka is a nice idea, or letting Knative eventing push you some HTTP events, at lot of people currently use e.g. MQTT to consume IoT related messages.
+And, while consuming directly from Kafka is a nice idea, or letting Knative eventing push you some HTTP events, a lot of people currently use e.g. MQTT to consume IoT related messages.

 That is why we created an MQTT service, which allows you to consume messages coming from devices, using MQTT.
 Both MQTT v3.1.1 and v5 are supported.
 You can receive messages using Cloud Events structured or binary format, and also have